acorn-io/aws/utils/cdk-runner/README.md

 - VPC_ID:              VPC ID, required.

 - CDK_RUNNER_DELETE_PROTECTION - Optional, a boolean value that will tag the stack with delete protection enabled.
 This will be checked when deleting the stack and will not attempt to do so unless it is cleared.
 To clear it, the Acorn must be updated to disable the deletion protection.

+## Hooks

+There is a pre-change-set-apply hook that can be used to run scripts before the change set is applied.
+This is useful for some advanced error processing.
+The hook is called with the following positional arguments:
+The script must be executable and be in the following location:

+`/app/hooks/pre-change-set-apply`

+The hook is called with the following positional arguments:

+1. path to the current applied cloudformation stack template file.
+(YAML file)
+1. path to the new cloudformation stack template file.
+(YAML file)
+1. path to change set json file.
+(JSON file)